umbraco/UmbracoDocs/Umbraco-Headless/API-Documentation/cdn/content/index.md

 ## Get by url

-Gets a single published content by its url
+Get a single published content by its URL.

 **URL**: `/content/url?url={url}`